 Now, without further ado, let’s start!

-Step 1: Find Your Niche and Audience
+Step 1: Find Your Target Audience and Specific Niche

 I can guess what you’re thinking…

-“But isn’t a travel blog already a niche?“
+“But isn’t travel already a niche?“

 - In an existing saturated niche with lots of competition